Jiji Maa: Years later

 A child named Chiku is brought to Rawat House and is revealed to be Suyash's illegitimate child with Shreya.
 Shreya fakes her death and asks Falguni to promise her she will raise Chiku as her own and not have any children of her own.
 Uttara takes Falguni to Mumbai for her hysterectomy where Falguni sees Shreya is alive and well and discovers Shreya to be working with Uttara.
 She devises an elaborate plan to expose Uttara's evil intentions before the family.
 Eventually, she succeeds by faking Vidhaan's death which causes a distraught Uttara to confess her crimes.
 She is sent to prison but soon escapes.
 However, when Vidhaan rejects her, she becomes upset and is shown to have fallen off a cliff.

 Falguni's long lost twin sister, Piyali, enters their lives wanting to ruin Falguni.
 Piyali takes over the Rawats' textile mill and invites Uttara to join the company.
 She is able to turn Niyati against Falguni.
 When Suyash is diagnosed with lung cancer, he decides to distance himself from Falguni.
-Piyali starts getting close to him helping him with his treatment and upsetting Falguni.
-Suyash serves Falguni with divorce papers despite still being in love with her.
+Piyali starts getting close to him by helping him with his treatment and upsetting Falguni.
+Suyash serves Falguni with divorce papers despite being in love with her.
 Falguni discovers that Uttara and Piyali fabricated Suyash's cancer diagnosis but is unable to inform him in time and Suyash ends up marrying Piyali.
-Falguni marries Piyali's lover Karma to make her jealous and Pyaali finally caves in ready to leave Suyash.
+Falguni marries Piyali's lover Karma to make her jealous and Pyaali finally caves in and is ready to leave Suyash.
 Uttara tries to manipulate Karma into staying with Falguni but Falguni helps him see the truth.
 Piyali leaves the Rawats' house with Karma and Falguni and Suyash reunite after many hurdles.

 Suyash and Vidhaan's aunt Haryali visits the family and tells them that according to her dream, the Rawat family should have a child in ten months or the family will be destroyed.
 It is revealed that Niyati's uterus was damaged in an accident and she is unlikely to become pregnant.
 Haryali emotionally manipulates her into leaving Vidhaan for his own betterment.
 Uttara tries to delay Falguni and Suyash's wedding but Falguni becomes pregnant and gives birth to a boy named Govind.
 However, Govind supposedly dies in an accident.
 Suyash blames Falguni and accuses of her only caring about being a Jiji Maa to her sister.
 He throws her out of the house and Niyati follows her sister and leaves Vidhaan.